Military Police Directorate

 Within the Military Police, there is also a separate internal control unit that monitors the legality of administering military police powers as well as respect for human rights and freedoms while performing military police tasks.
 The Internal Control also acts on complaints against the Military Police actions.
 The Internal Control unit is managed by the Military Police Inspector appointed by the Minister of Defence.

-Brigadier General Milan Lazić is the Head of the Military Police Directorate.
+Major General Milan Lazić is the Head of the Military Police Directorate.

 Tasks of the MP Directorate